Skip to main content

 Why buying livestock local beats shipping it

 Online livestock can work, but it stacks the deck against you: you can't see the animal first, it rides in a box through temperature swings, and there's a real chance of arriving dead-on-arrival (DOA).
-Coral is the clearest case — you want to see the polyp extension, the color under real lighting, and that it's pest-free before money changes hands.
+Coral is the clearest case.
+You want to see the polyp extension, the color under real lighting, and that it's pest-free before money changes hands.
 Buying in person means you pick the exact frag or fish, you skip the shipping stress, and you've got a local shop that can actually help when you have a question next month.
 For a living animal, that face-to-face matters.

 What a good saltwater store looks like